radanalyticsio/oshinko-s2i/pyspark/README.md

 By default this will tag the image as `project/daikon-pyspark`, edit the Makefile and change the `IMAGE_NAME` to control this.

+## sample template ##

+The pyspark.json template is an example of how to use this builder image in a template which can be launched from the openshift console.

 ## s2i bin files ##

 Do not forget to look in `./.s2i/bin`.
 This is where the